Ellie Goldberg for Healthy Kids

 8. Is makeup assistance available to students with intermittent absences?

-The goal of the Advocacy Plan is to relieve individual parents of the intimidating and frustrating burden of addressing school problems alone.
+The goal of the CCC Advocacy Plan is to relieve individual parents of the intimidating and frustrating burden of addressing school problems alone.

 By documenting systemic barriers to student health such as inadequate health services, poor air quality, or restrictive medication policies, health care providers can represent the collective interests of students and their families by advocating for comprehensive changes in understanding, attitudes and action that broaden the path to health and quality education for all.

-For the complete article, write to me at healthykids@rcn.com
+CCC Advocacy Plan write to me at healthykids@rcn.com

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~